What is SCR: Everything You Need to Know

 (An SCR can provide over-voltage protection on a circuit.)

 Due to its quick switching ability, an SCR keeps other electronic components safe from over-voltage.
 These must connect in parallel with the electrical load.
 When excess voltage occurs, the SCR’s gate activates.
 Then, it draws current from the power sources, which lowers the electrical load’s voltage.
 Implementing two SCRs provides the best results for this scenario.
-The first one focuses on the positive half-cycle while the other focuses on the negative half-cycle.
-A resistor lowers short-circuit current during both SCRs triggering processes.
+The first one focuses on the positive half-cycle, while the other focuses on the negative half-cycle.
+A resistor lowers short-circuit current during both SCR triggering processes.
 Connecting a Zener diode in series with each resistor forms a circuit that can detect high voltage.

 Pulse circuits